-Each of these responses are coded into binary variables (1 for "yes" to any protection for each group in a question (UCLA codes a "5" in their data set as a "yes") and o for "no" or if only some of the groups in question are protected) and then averaged (i.e. all of the 1's are added together and then divided by 13).
+Employment Discrimination: From the WORLD dataset on Employment Discrimination, MCC uses questions that are coded into binary variables (1 for "yes" to any protection for each group in a question (UCLA codes a "5" in their data set as a "yes") and o for "no" or if only some of the groups in question are protected) and then averaged (i.e. all of the 1's are added together and then divided by 13).
 This means that the resulting employment discrimination sub-indicator is the percentage of protected classes that are covered by some explicit legal provision prohibiting discrimination against them in a given country.

+II.
 The Varieties of Democracy Institute's (V-Dem) data on Civil Society Organization Start-Up and Shutdown, and on the prevalence of forced labor for men and women.
 Questions regarding the Varieties of Democracy indicator may be directed to contact@v-dem.net.